Kaung-Kyaw/Image-and-Data-Processing/README.md

 The first task explores this idea and stretches out an original image with information loss (darkness) to regain information in greyscale space.

 ![image](https://github.com/user-attachments/assets/ab5106c7-b750-488b-a3a5-f490538ec539)

+This image be recovered by two main ways.
+Through linear scaling to normalise all values to be between 0 - 1 or through non-linear scaling.

+$$Linear Scaled Array = Grey Scale Array / Maximum Pixel Value$$